fs-sys/VRChatMods/README.md

 ## NSFW Enforcer
-NSFW Detector is a detector for NSFW avatars (Through tags or NSFW objects), adding safety options per world and rank.
+NSFW Enforcer is a detector for NSFW avatars (Through tags or NSFW objects), adding safety options per world and rank.
 *The mod also may include the ability to flag NSFW avatars that have not flagged themselves as such*